Toyosu Fish Market — Tokyo’s shiny, new(ish) fish market — has replaced its predecessor Tsukiji as the city’s top destination for seafood fans.

 The Toyosu tuna auction is best viewed from the special deck on the lower floor.
 Access to this deck is by lottery, with applications open for about a week each month, for a spot the following month.
 To apply, you head to the official page (available in English and Japanese) and follow the steps on screen.

-If you manage to get your hands on tickets to watch the Tokyo tuna auction up close, here are a few things you should know:
+If you can get your hands on tickets to watch the Tokyo tuna auction up close, here are a few things you should know:

 • Only 100 people will be allowed onto the viewing deck each morning